top of page

 -In places like Ephesians 5 and Colossians 3, the Church is commanded to sing together.

-• So, hymns are written in a fairly simplistic musical style so as to encourage corporate singing.
+So, hymns are intentionally written in a simple musical style so as to encourage corporate singing and easy rememberance.

 • Most of the melodies are similar, share a common pace, fit within the average vocal range, and are repetitive.